elixir-europe/rdmkit/pages/contribute/how_to_contribute.md

 ## Ways of contributing

-* Google Doc.
-If you are unfamiliar with Git and prefer to use a classic document editor, follow [the Google Doc way](https://rdmkit.elixir-europe.org/google_doc_way)
+* Google Docs.
+If you are unfamiliar with Git and prefer to use a classic document editor, follow [the Google Docs way](https://rdmkit.elixir-europe.org/google_doc_way)
 * GitHub.
 If you are unfamiliar with Git but want to try contributing on GitHub with no technical knowledge required, follow [our step-by-step instructions](https://rdmkit.elixir-europe.org/github_way)
 * Git.
 If you are familiar with Git, fork the repo and create a pull request following our [instructions](https://rdmkit.elixir-europe.org/working_with_git)